Franky1/sktime-tutorial-pydata-global-2024/README.md

-Welcome to the sktime workshop at pydata global 2024
+Welcome to the sktime workshop at PyData Global 2024
 ====================================================

+:movie_camera: Recording of the workshop on [YouTube](https://www.youtube.com/watch?v=VwhevNkxjYw)

 This tutorial is about [skchange] and sktime [sktime].